 What is Miradore?

-Miradore is a cloud-based mobile device management / enterprise mobility management solution for managing Android, iOS, macOS, Windows and Windows Phone smartphones, tablets and PCs.
+Miradore is a cloud-based mobile device management / enterprise mobility management solution for managing Android, iOS, macOS, and Windows Phone smartphones, tablets, and PCs.

 Do you have a free trial?

 Yes.
-We offer a 14-day free trial so you can try all features of Miradore Enterprise subscription without obligation to buy.
+We offer a 14-day free trial so you can try all features of Miradore Premium subscription without obligation to buy.
 After creating your account, you can activate the trial simply by hitting the Start trial button in Miradore.
 No credit card information is required.
 Nearing the end of the trial, we will contact you to discuss your next options.

 What are the methods of payment?
 Can I pay annually?

 You may pay using a credit card (Visa, MasterCard) or by invoice.
 The minimum credit card payment is 50 EUR/USD/GBP (+ taxes if applicable) for the monthly subscription or 600 EUR/USD/GBP (+ taxes) for the annual subscription.
 If you choose to pay by invoice, a standard 12/24/36-month contract applies for all devices that will be enrolled.
 The invoice can be paid either by bank transfer or PayPal.
 The minimum monthly invoice payment is 50 EUR/USD/GBP and the minimum value per invoice is 600 EUR/USD/GBP (+ taxes if applicable).
 Please contact us for other options.

 Can I buy from a reseller?

 Please contact us for information about a reseller in your country.